josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🇩🇪_an_act_against_one_is_against_us_all.md

 This is not read as a discrete military adjustment.

-It is read as a **signal about the stability of alliance commitments**.
+It is read as a **signal about the reliability of alliance commitments**.

+---

+## 👁️ Core Mechanism

+Alliance behaviour operates through signalling:

+> Actions directed at one ally are used by all allies to update expectations about system reliability.

+This creates a dynamic where:

+- decisions are interpreted beyond their immediate context
+- trust adjusts across the network
+- local actions generate system-wide effects

+---

+## 🔁 Signal Propagation

+Alliance behaviour is non-local.

+An action affecting one ally is interpreted by all.

+This produces:
+- conditional trust
+- hedging behaviour
+- shifts in long-term planning

+> What affects one node reshapes the entire system.

 ---